jiyorude/theMachinimaVault/TERMS OF USE.md

 ---

-#### All videogames, mods, software, maps, objects, pieces of artwork, audiovisual content, article or scientific paper mentioned in this repository belongs to their respective owner.
+#### All videogames, mods, software, maps, objects, pieces of artwork, audiovisual content, article or scientific paper mentioned in this repository belong to their respective owners.
 Please refer to 'References.md' for more information.

-##### This terms of use document is in no way legal advice of any kind.
+##### This document is in no way legal advice of any kind.

 ##### This information repository was established for teaching purposes only.
 Screenshots and/or video's found inside this repository that contain videogames, videogame assets, videogame engines, videogame mods, maps, software, pieces of art, audiovisual content, articles or references to scientific papers were used under fair use with a primary function of teaching.
 However, if you are a copyright holder and still believe that your rights have been infringed, please check further information on the bottom of the page on how to proceed.

 ---

-##### Everytime you download, read and/or use any of the information or assets found inside of the Machinima Vault, or hereafter mentioned as 'the repository', you agree to the following terms of use:
+##### Everytime you download, read and/or use any of the information or assets found inside of the Machinima Vault, you agree to the following terms of use:

 ### [1] - WARRANTIES